zlepper/youtubewatcher/README.md

 windows: Download and run the [installer](https://nodejs.org/download/)

-ubuntu: `apt-get install nodejs npm`
+ubuntu: `apt-get install nodejs npm`.
+Make sure to run the command as root

 ## Other
 It is also recommended to install this: https://github.com/Unitech/pm2

 This will allow you to keep the application running in the background.

-You can install it by simply running `npm install pm2 -g`
+You can install it by simply running `npm install pm2 -g`.
+You might need to run this command as root.

 # Installing
 To install the program just clone it of git